U.S. being left behind after Asia forms world's biggest trade bloc: U.S. Chamber

 The United States is absent from both RCEP and the successor to the Trans-Pacific Partnership (TPP), leaving the world’s biggest economy out of two trade groups that span the world’s fastest-growing region.

-Myron Brilliant, executive vice president of the Chamber, said the Trump administration had moved to confront unfair trade practices by China but secured only limited new opportunities for U.S. exporters in other parts of Asia.
+Myron Brilliant, executive vice president of the Chamber, said U.S. President Donald Trump’s administration had moved to confront unfair trade practices by China but secured only limited new opportunities for U.S. exporters in other parts of Asia.

 Brilliant noted that U.S. exports to the Asia-Pacific market had increased steadily in recent decades but that the market share of U.S. firms had declined.